Skip to content

 30.2%

-Total with a disability or long-term health condition(a)
+Total number with disability or long-term conditions

 100.0%